nfdi4plants/ARC-specification/ARC specification.md

 - It is strongly encouraged to include author and contributor metadata in `run.yml` parameter files as CWL metadata.

   - The referenced authors and contributors must be the ones executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements), not the person that created the processing unit.

 - It is encouraged, to add metadata relevant to the `run.yml` parameter file.
 This metadata must be limited to only metadata that directly describes the run parameters.
 Metadata describing the processing unit must be added to the corresponding `.cwl` file.

+- The properties of [Lab Process](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprocess) and [Create Action](https://schema.org/CreateAction) should be used to describe run metadata.

+  - This is mainly done using the processSequence (currently [about](https://schema.org/about)).

 ## Additional Payload